Petar-0/To-do-list/README.md

 # React To-Do List

-This is a simple to-do list application built with React JSX.
+This is a simple to-do list application built with React.

 ## Features